-Discuss possible assistantships or scholarship opportunities with your supervisor.
+Discuss possible vacancies for assistants or scholarship opportunities with your supervisor(s).
 Ask how much support they can give you during your scholarship application and how they see your chances of getting a scholarship.
 You can also find out more about the scholarships available and the application procedures.

-Remember that scholarship application procedures can take several months to complete, so it is important to start in plenty of time.
+Remember that scholarship application procedures can take several months, so it is important to start on time.

 Funding of the PhD research can be done through: